ceramicnetwork/docs-docusaurus/docs/protocol/js-ceramic/guides/ceramic-nodes/running-cloud.md

 **Supported Operating Systems:**

 - Linux
-- Mac
-- Windows

 :::note
-For Windows, Windows Subsystem for Linux 2 (WSL2) is strongly recommended.
-Using the Windows command line is not portable and can cause compatibility issue when running the same configuration on a different operating system (e.g. in a Linux-based cloud deployment).
+At the moment, developers are provided with Linux-based docker images for cloud deployment.
 :::

 **Compute requirements:**

-You’ll need sufficient compute resources to power `ceramic-one`, 'js-ceramic' and `PostgreSQL`.
+You’ll need sufficient compute resources to power `ceramic-one`, `js-ceramic` and `PostgreSQL`.
 Below are the recommended requirements:

 - 4 vCPUs
 - 8GB RAM